 - even activity off of Facebook like booking travel plans

 3. Demographic + Behaviors

-Next, we also wanted to test behavioral targeting in Facebook.
-Of course, we used gender, age group, income level, and other demographic targeting like before, but for this campaign we layered on behavioral targeting like “online buyers” and “womens fashion & apparel buyers”.
+Next, we also wanted to test behavioral targeting on Facebook.
+Of course, we used gender, age group, income level, and other demographic targeting options like before, but for this campaign, we layered on behavioral targeting like “online buyers” and “women’s fashion & apparel buyers”.

-One of Facebook Ads’s secret weapons is the purchase behavior data they compile from sources like:
+One of Facebook Ads’ secret weapons is the purchase behavior data they compile from sources like:

 - Loyalty cards

 - Public record info

 As you can image, using this purchase behavior data can be a very effective way to get your ads in front of actual buyers vs. lookie-loos.

 The 4th option was to target people interested in competitor brands.
 This is self-explanatory so I don’t think I need to go into detail about why this is an effective tactic.

 5. Demographic + Buyer Lookalikes